How to Make Basil Pesto Sauce at Home

 - Sea salt

 Use the quantities as a guide only and don’t be afraid to experiment.
 To be honest, I don’t follow the recipe anymore.
-I just pick some basil leaves from the garden, add few cloves of garlic, salt, nuts, Parmesan or Pecorino cheese and some good olive oil.
+I just pick some basil leaves from the garden, add a few cloves of garlic, salt, nuts, Parmesan or Pecorino cheese and some good olive oil.
 Traditionally, pine nuts are used in basil pesto recipes, but I often substitute macadamia or cashew nuts for pine nuts.

 1. Pick the leaves and wash them in a bowl of water.
 Dry immediately in a colander and then on a clean tea towel.
 The leaves will turn black if left in the water for too long.

-2. Put basil leaves, nuts of your choice and salt into food processor.
+2. Put basil leaves, nuts of your choice and salt into a food processor.
 Blend it until finely chopped.

 3. Add grated Parmesan and crushed garlic.
 Whiz it until combined.